varunyn/sonarQube_workshop/LabGuide100.md

   ![](images/100/9.png)

 - With all of the tenancy information complete, again expand the hamburger in the top left.
-This time scroll and hover over "Identity" then select "Users" from the options.
+This time scroll and hover over **Identity** then select **Users** from the options.

   ![](images/100/10.png)

-- Select the user that does NOT begin with "oracleidentitycloudservice/"; it should be just the email address you use to login to the cloud.
+- Select the user that does NOT begin with **oracleidentitycloudservice/**; it should be just the email address you use to login to the cloud.

   ![](images/100/11.png)

 - From the user details page copy the User OCID and paste it into the OCI Connection form.
 Next you will need to create a fingerprint for the user using the keys provided to you in the lab materials.
-Open the private key in any text editor and copy its contents in entirety into the "Private Key" field on the OCI connection form.
-Return to the user details page and then select "Add Public Key" from the API keys section.
+Open the private key in any text editor and copy its contents in entirety into the **Private Key** field on the OCI connection form.
+Return to the user details page and then select **Add Public Key** from the API keys section.

   ![](images/100/12.png)

 - To obtain the fingerprint you must paste the public key into the provided field.
 Open the public key and copy its contents the same way you did for the private key.
-This time paste the key into the field and select "Add".
+This time paste the key into the field and select **Add**.

   ![](images/100/13.png)